4d/docs/docs/FormObjects/checkbox_overview.md

 ## Check box button styles

-Check box styles control a check box's general appearance as well as its available properties.
+Check boxes use [button styles](propertiesTextAndPicture.md#button-style) to control a check box's general appearance as well as its available properties.
 It is possible to apply different predefined styles to check boxes.
 A great number of variations can be obtained by combining these properties / behaviors.

 With the exception of the [available properties](#supported-properties), many check box objects are *structurally* identical.
 The difference is in the processing of their associated variables.

-4D provides check boxes in the following predefined styles:
+4D provides check boxes in the following predefined button styles:

 ### Regular

-The Regular check box style is a standard system check box (*i.e.*, a rectangle with a descriptive title):
+The Regular check box button style is a standard system check box (*i.e.*, a rectangle with a descriptive title):

 ![](assets/en/FormObjects/checkbox_regular.png)